loopandlearn/LoopFollow/README.md

 After a PR is merged to `dev`, there is an automatic bump up the version number - please do not modify the version in your branch.

+### Pull Request Guidelines

+Each pull request should focus on a **single concern** — one bug fix, one feature, or one improvement.
+Avoid combining unrelated changes in the same PR.

+Focused PRs are easier to review, simpler to test, and safer to revert if needed.
+If your work touches multiple areas, consider splitting it into separate PRs that can be reviewed and merged independently.

 ### Commit Guidelines

 Write commit messages that complete the sentence: **"If applied, this commit will..."**